nchervyakov/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-## Important note!

-**Please be patient to other peoples works.
-This assignment can invoke disputes.
-So please be generous.**

 ## Loading and preprocessing the data
 First off, we load the required libraries for data manipulation and plotting